 "Ya.
 They're good," they said.
 "I think Chisholm.
 I know where Chisholm is.
 One of my in-laws is a police there."

-So they furnished me a draw-knife, and I built a horse, a saw-horse, to hold the pulp up.
+So they furnished me a draw-knife, and I built a horse -- a saw-horse, to hold the pulp up.
 Then I worked too.
 I don't know how many carloads we peeled.

 Where I stayed, my cousin, my in-laws, and my relatives were camped together.
 We all camped up there.
 We were furnished with food, but we had to pay for it on our account.
 There was a big camp of us, with about eight or ten in that camp.
-There were three or four other groups of them camped there like us.
+There were three or four other groups of Indians camped there like us.
 Then we did have fun!